-How to register a company in Singapore in 2022?
+How to register a company in Singapore for 2023?

 It’s a dream for many aspiring entrepreneurs to start their own business in a thriving country like Singapore.

 It all comes down to the fact that Singapore is a fast-growing economy that supports new companies with better socio-economic policies, a cut-throat workforce, and a favorable business environment.

 Surprisingly, it doesn’t take much to set up a new company in Singapore.

 But the process isn’t the same for local entrepreneurs and foreign investors who are trying to turn Singapore into the hometown of their business.

 This detailed guide attempts to elucidate the step-by-step process of how to do company registration in Singapore.

 For any Singapore citizens above 18 years old, the steps for incorporating a company in Singapore are as follows.

 ACRA is a Singapore board, finance ministry-controlled board that stands for Accounting and Corporate Regulatory Authority.